Ingest using Elastic Beats

 There are different Elastic Beats you could use to ship logs and Axioms documentation provides a detailed step by step procedure on how to use each Beats.

-Learn more about ingest and personal token
+Learn more about API and Personal Token

 Filebeat is a lightweight shipper for logs, it helps you centralize logs, files and can read files from your system.